MohammadFzli/mfzli-js-projects/readme.md

-# Fahrenheit to Celsius temperature converter written in JS
+# one object with two empty functions written in JS

-This is a project to This project takes the Fahrenheit temperature and converts it to silicon degree using the function and displays it in the output. which is part A of Exercise(24) of Bootcamp 1402
+The project of building a product with an object with two empty functions to add and remove from the shopping cart

 ## Installation